 At HomeEquity Bank, it has always been important to us to develop practices that provide our demographic with the best possible customer experience.
 When this code was released however, we took it as a challenge to look for ways in which we could further improve that experience.
 Please see below the procedures we have in place to support the code.

 Our many exceptional employees are the heart of our organization and the reason we can effectively deliver banking solutions to older Canadians.
 Each day, our customers place trust in our employees to provide them with clear, accurate information, and to protect them from financial harm.
-That is why with the help of Redwood Performance Group we have developed, a custom course with content directly relevant to the principles outlined in the code.
-The new training will help our employees fully understand the CBA’s Seniors Code and its principles, our power of attorney process , how to spot financial abuse and scams, and how to communicate effectively with all customers regardless of banking acumen.
+Any new employee who joins the bank has 6 weeks to complete one time and annual training sessions.
+Additionally, employees must take our mandatory CHIP Hero training with specialized course materials to help employees fully understand the seniors code and its principles.
+This training will help our employees fully understand the CBA’s Seniors Code and its principles, our power of attorney process, how to spot financial abuse and scams, and how to communicate effectively with all customers regardless of banking acumen.
 These resources are available on our internal site so that employees can access them at any time.

 In addition to employee training, we have developed materials specifically for client-facing employees to aid them in better understanding the needs of our customers.
+This includes resources about our POA process, our Independent Legal Advice process, our Customer Complaint process, our clear language policies, and how our employees can facilitate client requests for braille or large print transcription requests.
 These resources are available in a centralized location on our internal site so they can be accessed at any time with ease.
-One resource for example, is a questionnaire which can be used when a customer requests to add a POA to their file.
-The purpose of this questionnaire is to understand the POA’s purpose, and to confirm it is in the client’s best interest to add one to their file.

 According to newly released data from Ipsos, 91% of Canadians 55 and older feel they are more vulnerable to fraud in today’s day and age, with more than half reporting they’ve been a target before.
 That is why it is crucial for us as a bank to do what we can to help mitigate potential financial harm to our customers.
 To do so, we have developed materials that educate our customers on the resources available to them so they can make sound financial decisions.
 For example, our customers have access to information regarding our Power of Attorney (POA) process to ensure they understand the responsibilities of a POA and the implications of adding one to their file.
 We also offer information on opening a joint deposit account and the questions to consider before doing so.
 Because it is a mandatory requirement that all our clients receive independent legal advice before taking a reverse mortgage, we’ve developed documents that discuss the ways in which a client can attain independent legal advice and the expectations one should have when dealing with an advisor.